wp-plugins/radio-station/readme.txt

 * Compatibility fix for Wordpress 3.6 - fixed problem with giving alternative roles DJ capabilities
 * Fixed some areas of the code that were generating PHP notices in WordPress 3.6

+= 1.4.5 =
+* Fixed master-schedule shortcode bug that was preventing display of 12 hour time

 == Upgrade Notice ==

 = 1.0 =